Dempsy/dempsy/README.md

                     )
                     // this will basically disable monitoring for the example .nodeStatsCollector(new DummyNodeStatsCollector())
-                    // use a blocking queue as the transport mechanism since this is all running in the same process .receiver(new NioReceiver<Object>(new JavaSerializer()))
+                    // use a Java NIO the transport mechanism .receiver(new NioReceiver<Object>(new JavaSerializer()))
                     .build()